stappersg/vBook/src/advanced/dns.md

 ## Locating the target host

 [Section 5 of RFC5321] covers the sequence for identifying a server that accepts email for a domain.
 In essence, the SMTP client first looks up a DNS MX RR, and, if that is not found, it falls back to looking up a DNS A or AAAA RR.
+If a CNAME record is found, the resulting name is processed as if it were the initial name.

 [Section 5 of RFC5321]: https://www.rfc-editor.org/rfc/rfc5321#section-5